Rylstone

 An audience

-listens to STBB play with
+listens to STBB play, with

 Rylstone Chalet in the background

-The gardens are
+The

-also home to crazy golf, a cafe
+gardens are also home to a

 and the Rylstone